Skip to main content

 Overview

-Health-related services are non-covered services that are offered as a supplement to covered benefits under Oregon’s Medicaid State Plan to improve care delivery and overall member and community health and well-being.
-Health-related services include:
+HRS are non-covered services that complement covered benefits under Oregon's Medicaid State Plan to improve member and community health and well-being.
+There are two types of health-related services:

-• Flexible services, which are cost-effective services offered to an individual member to supplement covered benefits, and
+• Flexible services, which are cost-effective services provided to a member to complement covered benefits, and

 • Community benefit initiatives, which are community-level interventions focused on improving population health and health care quality.
 These initiatives include members, but are not necessarily limited to members.

 CCOs are required to report annual HRS spending to OHA through their Exhibit L Financial Reports (template available on the CCO Contract Forms webpage).
 OHA reviews the annual CCO Exhibit L HRS expenditures to ensure expenditures meet HRS criteria.
-Reporting and spending summaries are available here:
+The most recent spending summaries are available here, and prior year summaries can be requested by reaching out to health.relatedservices@oha.oregon.gov:

 HRS office hours